-Commonground is where the Groupwork Institute was conceived.
+Commonground is where the Groupwork Centre was conceived.
 It’s a vibrant example of an Intentional Community where a group of people come together with a common purpose and deliberately choose to live and work together, sharing their lives and resources in an agreed manner.

 The intention for members of the Commonground community is to resource the social change movement.
 Accordingly, we all volunteer time to help the various Commonground social enterprises thrive.
 The cooperative that owns the Commonground property is crafted in such a way as to ensure that the land or assets can’t be sold for individual gain.